miskcoo/almssn/README.md

 ## Files

-Our codes are in the directory `almssn`, they depend on two manifold optimization libraries [1, 2]:
+Our codes are in the directory `almssn`.
+They depend on two manifold optimization libraries [1, 2]:

  - The directory `manopt` contains the package http://www.manopt.org [1].
  - The directory `OptM` contains Wen's first-order method in Stiefel manifolds; see https://github.com/optsuite/OptM [2].
 The file `OptStiefelGBB.m` was slightly modified to record the intermediate results.